s1119858711/filmmakerdao.com/README.md

 # FilmmakerDAO.com

-Our website is community maintained and open source.
+Our website is community maintained and open source (and it's forked from the [Loot project](https://www.lootproject.com/)).

 ### Running locally